sc-ventures/cloudbreak-documentation/docs/images.md

 #### Example Image Catalog JSON File

-Here is an example image catalog JSON file that includes a custom base image:
+Here is an example image catalog JSON file that includes two sets of custom base images:

+* A custom base image for AWS:
+    * That is using Amazon Linux operating system
+    * That will use the Redhat 6 repos as default Ambari and HDP repositories during cluster create
+    * Has a unique ID of "44b140a4-bd0b-457d-b174-e988bee3ca47"
+    * Is available for Cloudbreak 2.1.0
-* For AWS, Azure, Google, and OpenStack
+*  A custom base image for Azure, Google, and OpenStack:
     * That is using CentOS 7 operating system
+    * That will use the Redhat 7 repos as default Ambari and HDP repositories during cluster create
-* Has a unique ID of f6e778fc-7f17-4535-9021-515351df3692
+    * Has a unique ID of "f6e778fc-7f17-4535-9021-515351df3692"
     * Is available to Cloudbreak 2.1.0

 You can also download it from [here](https://docs.hortonworks.com/HDPDocuments/Cloudbreak/Cb-doc-resources/custom-image-catalog.json).